+307.2.4.1 Ductless mini-split sytem traps.
+Ductless mini-split equipment that produces condensate shall be provided with an inline check valve located in the drain line, a trap, or other means of condensate drainage in accordance with the manufacturer's instructions.
-401.2 Ventilation required.
-Every occupied space other than enclosed parking garages and buildings used for repair of automobiles shall be ventilated in accordance with Section 402.2.1 or 401.2.2.
-Enclosed parking garages and buildings used for the repair of automobiles shall be ventilated by mechanical means in accordance with Sections 403 and 404.

-401.2.1 Group R occupancies.
-Ventilation in Group R occupancies shall be provided in accordance with Section 403.8.

-401.2.2 All other occupancies.
-Ventilation in all other occupancies shall be provided by natural means in accordance with Section 402 or by mechanical means in accordance with Sections 403.1 to 403.7.
+- 401.2 Ventilation required.
+Every occupied space other than enclosed parking garages and buildings used for repair of automobiles shall be ventilated in accordance with Section 401.2.1, 401.2.2 or 401.2.3.
+Enclosed parking garages and buildings used for the repair of automobiles shall be ventilated by mechanical means in accordance with Sections 403 and 404. - 401.2.1 Group R occupancies.
+Ventilation in Group R occupancies shall be provided in accordance with Section 403.8. - 401.2.2 Ambulatory care facilities and Group I-2 occupancies.
+Ambulatory care facilities and Group I-2 occupancies shall be ventilated by mechanical means in accordance with Section 407. - 401.2.3 All other occupancies.
+Ventilation in all other occupancies shall be provided by natural means in accordance with Section 402 or by mechanical means in accordance with Sections 403.1 to 403.7. - 401.3 When required.
+Group R occupancies shall be vented continuously or intermittently in accordance with Section 403.8.
+Ventilation in all other occupancies shall be provided during the periods that the room or space is occupied.